mondersky/tabscolor-vscode/README.md

 - This extension doesn't work on mac os and some linux systems
 - This extension uses patching in order to allow tabs style editing, if your vs code files are read-only then Tabscolor may not work.
+  - This is what triggers the "Your code installation is corrupt..." message.
+The ideal would be to avoid doing this but this is the only way to make this feature possible at the momment... https://github.com/mondersky/tabscolor-vscode/issues/20

+### Uninstall :

+- You MUST use the "remove patch" command before uninstalling to avoid "Your code installation is corrupt..." message in the future
+  - There is no current API to execute it automatically when the user is uninstalling the extension... https://github.com/mondersky/tabscolor-vscode/issues/16

 ### This extension can :